Azure/azure-storage-fuse/TSG.md

 **Logging**

 Please ensure logging is turned on DEBUG mode when trying to reproduce an issue.
-This can help in many instances understand what the underlying issue is.
+This can help in many instances to understand what the underlying issue is.

 A useful setting in your configuration file to utilize when debugging is `sdk-trace: true` under the azstorage component.
 This will log all outgoing REST calls.